sachi-shah/Rolling-Eyes/README.md

 # Rolling-Eyes
-Rolling Eyes project created using JavaScript
+Rolling Eyes project created using JavaScript and css